Jschreiber23/Odin-Recipe/README.md

 # odin-recipes
-Odin Project, recipe list project
+The Odin Project,
+  - Project #1
+    -  A recipe list that will be created for todays project.